Key Findings of the Community Health Needs Assessment

 - 25% of the children in Anderson County live in poverty

-- When asked to grade the health of Anderson County the grades ranged from a low of “F” to a high of B, the average grade being a C.
+- When asked to grade the health of Anderson County the grades ranged from a low of “F” to a high of B, the average grade is a C.

 - HIV infection rates are 3 times less than the state average.